 the transcriptions and translations for accuracy, (2) whether the defense counsel had the opportunity ‘to highlight alleged inaccuracies and to introduce alternative versions,’ and (3) whether ‘the jury was allowed to compare the transcript to the tape and hear counsel's arguments as to the meaning of the conversations.’”
 Abonce-Barrera, 257 F.3d at 963 (quoting United States v.
 Rrapi, 175 F.3d 742, 746 (9th Cir.
 1999)).

-See Instruction 2.5 (Transcript of Recording in English); Instruction 2.6 (Transcript of Recording in Foreign Language); Instruction 2.8 (Foreign Language Testimony).
+See Instruction 2.6 (Transcript of Recording in English); Instruction 2.7 (Transcript of Recording in Foreign Language); Instruction 2.9 (Foreign Language Testimony).

 Revised March 2025